wlzhao22/product-quantizer/README.md

 ### Compile and Install
 This project can be compiled with GCC 3.8 or later under Linux and MacOS.
-Although no test has been made on Windows, It should be compiled smoothly on Windows with a few modifications.
+Although no test has been made on Windows, it should be compiled smoothly on Windows by MinGW with a few modifications.

 ```
 cd product-quantizer/